 - Activity #4: with reference only to your analemma and measured dimensions of your observing apparatus, calculate the eccentricity of the Earth’s orbit.

-Include with your submission, your name as you want it to appear on the Certificate, address, phone number, email, and society affiliation.
+Include with your submission, your name as you want it to appear on the certificate, mailing address, phone number, email address, and society affiliation.

 Upon verification of your submission and of your active membership in the Astronomical League, your recognition (certificate, pin, etc.) will be sent to you or to the awards coordinator for your society, as you specified.
 Your name will also appear in an upcoming issue of the Reflector magazine and in the Astronomical League’s on-line database.
 Congratulations.
 Good luck with your next observing challenge.